jim-easterbrook/pywws/doc_src/guides/livelogging.rst

    # email last few lines of the logfile to see why it died
    if [ -f $logfile ]; then
-     log=/var/log/log-weather
+     log=/tmp/log-weather
      tail -40 $logfile >$log
      /home/jim/scripts/email-log.sh $log "weather log"
      rm $log
      fi

    # restart process
-   pywws-livelog.py -v -l $logfile $datadir &
+   pywws-livelog-daemon.py -v -p $pidfile $datadir $logfile start
-   echo $! >$pidfile

-This stores the process id of the running :py:mod:`~pywws.LiveLog` in pidfile.
+The process id of the daemon is stored in ``pidfile``.
 If the process is running, the script does nothing.
-If the process has crashed, it emails the last 40 lines of the log file to me (using a script that creates a message and passes it to sendmail) and then restarts :py:mod:`~pywws.LiveLog`.
+If the process has crashed, it emails the last 40 lines of the log file to me (using a script that creates a message and passes it to sendmail) and then restarts :doc:`../scripts/pywws-livelog-daemon`.
 You'll need to edit this quite a lot to suit your file locations and so on, but it gives some idea of what to do.

 ----